 If you can legally own firearms I believe that there are 5 firearms that make up a well-rounded prepper battery of arms.
 With these 5 firearms, you will be able to deal with situations that we routinely talk about in a breakdown in society.
 Even if you never go through any disaster, having these firearms will benefit you in terms of security and firearms generally do not lose value, only appreciate so they are an investment that pays off in multiple ways.

 I have listed the weapons below in priority order.
-If you can only afford one weapon, you should buy the first one on the list and add to your arsenal as your budget/resources allow.
+If you can only afford one weapon, you should buy the first one on the list and add it to your arsenal as your budget/resources allow.

 - Shotgun – If you can only have one single weapon for home defense in a collapse scenario, I recommend a shotgun.
 Shotguns are easy to use, the ammunition is reasonably cheap and they can pull double duty as both defensive weapons and hunting firearms.
 In terms of price, shotguns are cheaper than pistols (generally) and can be purchased a lot of times without the same license requirements that you have purchasing a handgun for instance.

 - Semi-Automatic Rifle – Also known as “Assault rifles” by anyone trying to demonize guns.
 A semi-automatic rifle is simply one that automatically chambers another round when you pull the trigger.
 For the weapon to fire again, you would need to pull the trigger again.
 Civilians, unless they have their FFL cannot buy fully automatic weapons so to compare these semi-automatic rifles to what the police or military has is not accurate on one side.
 They do have many advantages though and when we think of a semi-automatic rifle for a prepper there are two that are the most common.
 Those two options are the AK47 and the AR-15.
-When it comes down to choosing which one to go with like anything on this subject there is a lot of debate, but for me personally, I believe the AR-15 is the better of the two for a variety of reasons.
+When it comes down to choosing which one to go with like anything on this subject there is a lot of debate, but for me personally, I believe the AR-15 is the better of the two for a variety of reasons including the interchangeability of parts and accessories.
 Either one will work fine and you should have one.

 - Full-size pistol – Again, another topic that causes a lot of arguments but for the sake of inclusion I will say a 9mm, .40, or .45 would work equally well as your main defensive pistol.
 I am not talking about a concealed carry firearm here as I deal with that in another article.
 This is the nightstand gun that can also be used as your backup weapon in the event your main battle rifle (semi-automatic) is unavailable for some reason.
 I do not recommend only having a pistol but I think they are great to have and compliment the other firearms nicely.